l7mp/mc-wan/README.md

              port: 31111
    ```

-   Note that listen to the hostname of both the original `payment.secure` service as well as for
+   Note that we listen to both the original `payment.secure` hostname as well as to that of the
-   that of the shadow service `payment-secure.mcw`.
+   shadow service `payment-secure.mcw` for safety.
 Note further that the target port is the one
    that belongs to the selected SD-WAN priority.

-1. We still need the service that we used above as a `backendRef`.
+1. We still need the service that we set above as a `backendRef`.
 The goal is to route traffic to
    this service to one of the EW gateways in the clusters that export the service.
 We create a
    dummy service that will represent the IP addresses of the appropriate EW gateways.
 Note that
    the service deliberately has [no